‘I have been an experienced land guard, don’t try me!’ – Prophet Azuka to Ajagurajah

 During an interview with Zionfelix, he has asked the Ajagurajah movement founder to be wary of him.

-In a quest to prove that he can make life miserable for Ajagurajah, Azuka touted himself as the former’s senior, whiles stating that he was once a notorious landgaurd.
+In a quest to prove that he can make life miserable for Ajagurajah, Azuka touted himself as the former’s senior, while stating that he was once a notorious landguard.

 He added the difference between Ajagurajah and himself is that the former is an ‘apprentice’ and he (Azuka) is the spirit itself.